Lyme Disease and Other Tick-Borne Diseases

 Symptoms of Post-treatment Lyme Disease Syndrome can include:

-Blacklegged ticks can transmit other diseases such as anaplasmosis, babesiosis and Powassan virus infection, however the risk of contracting these diseases remains low in Halton region.
+Blacklegged ticks can transmit diseases such as anaplasmosis, babesiosis, and Powassan virus infection, while the American Dog tick can transmit Rocky Mountain Spotted Fever (RMSF).
+The risk of contracting these diseases remains low in Ontario, including Halton Region.

 Anaplasmosis